nemanjajelisijevic/javaDaemon/README.md

 Closure exposes an abstract method onReturn() for implementation, which takes the prototype methods return value as an argument.

-That being said, a Daemon can be called anywhere (multiple producers), but it only returns a Closure to the MAIN thread.
+That being said, a Daemon can be called anywhere (multiple producers), but it only returns a Closure to the to the settable consumer thread.

-For now :)
+Underneath, Daemon is a thread that waits on a queue for a called method, or if configured in service mode (prototype method annotated with a @SideQuest annotation) constantly executing the sidequest method.

-Underneath, Daemon is a thread that constantly checks a queue for a called method (consumer), or if configured in service mode (prototype method annotated with a @SideQuest annotation) constantly executing the sidequest method.
+To use the Daemon you'll need two java libs: daemonengine and daemonprocessor and an platform dependent lib for a consumer.

-To use the Daemon you'll need two jars: daemonengine.jar and daemonprocessor.jar.
+For now, only implemented in android as a main looper wrapper.

-Daemonengine is an android os dependent library that holds the classes needed to run the bulletDaemon.
+Daemonengine is an android os independent library that holds the classes needed to run the Daemons.

 Daemonprocessor is an annotation processor that generates the Daemon class (.java source file using Javapoet and Java apt api) with dependencies to the daemonengine lib, by parsing your prototype class.